Tag Archives: Father’s Day

 He waltzed away all traces of reservations in my heart.
 I felt he could be trusted.
 He treated me with respect.
 He took my breath away, loving me for me: tenderly, passionately, completely.
 He even—as they say in the movies—“made my toes curl.”
 Moreover, as much as he loved me, he loved my four children.
 And they loved him in return.
 That was the icing on the cake!
 There may not have been a lot of money floating around, but in our eyes, he proved himself worthy.
 We never had to compete for his attention.
 When his buddies told him that other fish were in the ocean (that didn’t include small guppies), he simply said, “Not like this one.”

 From day one, I loved his adventurous spirit for the outdoors and watching him with my little gang.
-Whether those outings included dove hunting, camp-outs in tents, air shows, the circus, Disney World, or barbecues at the parks, he made it fun and special for the children.
+Whether those outings included dove hunting, camping in tents, air shows, the circus, Disney World, or barbecues at the park, he made them fun and memorable for the children.
 I was grateful for that.

-With my heart on the line in this new relationship of ours, I wondered what if down the road we were abandoned?
+With my heart on the line in this new relationship of ours, I wondered what if, down the road, we were abandoned?
 Deserted again.
 Forever?

 Yet … I loved the one next to me, wanted him by my side, and even believed that God had brought us together and superseded our circumstances.
 My heart was torn and pounded out of my chest.
 Would he share my faith?